trodrigu/blog/content/article/RejexAsYouType.md

 # Result

 After about a week of development and learning new APIs I was able to create an MVP which highlights matches.
-[This](https://github.com/trodrigu/freejexer) is the github repo and go [here](https://affectionate-curie-7b47d0.netlify.com/) for the compiled project.
+[This](https://github.com/trodrigu/freegexer) is the github repo and go [here](https://affectionate-curie-7b47d0.netlify.com/) for the compiled project.

 # In Closing

 I had a great time pulling in new dependencies and learning about super helpful libs like [elm-ui](https://package.elm-lang.org/packages/mdgriffith/elm-ui/1.0.0/), [elm/regex](https://package.elm-lang.org/packages/elm/regex/1.0.0/), and [elm-community/string-extra](https://package.elm-lang.org/packages/elm-community/string-extra/latest/).
 I also thought about adding some sort of autocomplete from [elm-autocomplete](https://package.elm-lang.org/packages/thebritican/elm-autocomplete/latest/Autocomplete), but at the moment I'm happy with my little learning experiment.
 On another note, I read through elm/regex's github readme and I totally agreed that you should write a parser for your problem domain rather then use complicated regexes when possible.
 It is for this reason I am pondering problems that the [parser](https://github.com/elm/parser) could solve.
-However, sometimes you need a small regex to grab a month, year or something simple and this is what I wanted freejexer to help with.
+However, sometimes you need a small regex to grab a month, year or something simple and this is what I wanted freegexer to help with.
 Thanks for reading!